chaitin/xray-plugins/README_EN.md

 ## ✔️ Plugin Quality

-To ensure the quality and consistency of the plugins, we will promptly release the latest XLint in the [release](https://github.com/chaitin/xray-plugins/releases) section of this project for linting plugins.
+To ensure the quality and consistency of the plugins, we will promptly release the latest xlint in the [release](https://github.com/chaitin/xray-plugins/releases) section of this project for linting plugins.
 The only requirement for plugins stored in this repository is to pass the lint check in the CI.

 ### Usage Guide